VladaAlek/pp-commerce-261124/README.md

 #### Mockups

-Considering the EC-nature of the project, the basic philosophy applied in this project is to deliver a uniform, tabular structure of how the data for individual courses or learning material is presented.
+Considering the EC nature of the project, the basic philosophy applied in this project is to deliver a uniform, tabular structure of how the data for individual courses or learning material is presented.

 - [SM](docs/images/mockup/mockup_SM-1.png);
 - [MD](docs/images/mockup/mockup_MD-1.png);